RobTillaart/FRAM_I2C/README.md

 ## Description

 FRAM is a library to read from and write to (over I2C) an FRAM module.
+The library has (since 0.4.0) two classes **FRAM** and **FRAM32**.
+The first is for the 16 bit devices and the latter for the 32 bit devices.
+Currently only the **MB85RC1MT** is known to be 32 bit.
+**FRAM32** can also address 16 bit devices although there is some overhead in footprint.

+FRAM stands for Ferroelectric RAM - https://en.wikipedia.org/wiki/Ferroelectric_RAM

-FRAM is much faster than EEPROM and almost as fast as (Arduino UNO) RAM.
+FRAM memory is much faster than EEPROM and almost as fast as (Arduino UNO) RAM.
-Another important feature it has in common with EEPROM is that FRAM keeps its content after a reboot as it is non-volatile.
+Another important feature FRAM has in common with EEPROM is that FRAM keeps its content after a reboot as it is non-volatile, even for years.
 That makes it ideal to store configuration or logging data in a project.

-FRAM stands for Ferroelectric RAM - https://en.wikipedia.org/wiki/Ferroelectric_RAM

-Types of FRAM the library should work with the library:
+Types of FRAM that should work with this library:

 |  TYPE      | SIZE   | TESTED | NOTES                |
 |:----------:|-------:|:------:|:---------------------|